ESG reporting in the real estate industry - why ESG is important for real estate developers and investors

 The non-financial annual accounts

-ESG reporting can be seen as an equivalent to annual financial statements, but reporting on non-financial parameters.
-Instead, the focus is on how the company supports a "sustainable bottom line" measured in environmental, social and governance terms.
-Both the regulatory ESG requirements and the increasing political and public awareness of ESG focus areas naturally lead to an increasing demand for projects and buildings where ESG is a priority.
-But what does ESG actually cover in relation to the real estate sector and how can a developer or investor establish an ESG objective in practice and work with ESG in the different project phases?
+ESG reporting can be seen as a kind of non-financial financial statement.
+Instead of the financial result, ESG reporting focuses on how the company supports a "sustainable bottom line" measured in environmental, social and governance terms.
+Both the regulatory ESG requirements and the increasing political and public awareness of ESG focus areas naturally lead to a growing demand for ESG-prioritised projects and buildings.

 What does ESG reporting mean for the construction and real estate sector?